 The youngsters take centre stage at the beginning of the evening and stay on to watch the senior races.
 The idea being it will provide added motivation for them to be involved in the sport.
 And if they take a different avenue later in life, they will still have received a good grounding to live a healthy lifestyle as well as a boost to their self-esteem.

-👀 For more great spectator sport, including athletics, check out our ‘What’s On‘ page.
-And for regular reminders to ensure you don’t miss a moment of the action subscribe now to our free newsletter!
+👀 LOVE LIVE SPORT?
+Visit our ‘What’s On’ page here for the No. 1 guide to spectator experiences coming up in LONDON.
+And to ensure you don’t miss a moment of the action subscribe here to our newsletter.